Start a Bullet Journal

 What is a Bullet Journal?

-I get this question a lot, what is a Bullet Journal?
-It’s hard to explain, but it’s this awesome note taking/list making/ground breaking technique that is completely customizable and flexible to your needs.
-Take a quick minute and watch this video to hear how to start a bullet journal from the mouth of the genius inventor, Ryder Carroll, and/or you can also check out this huge ultimate guide about everything bullet journal.
+Okay, so first things first – what is a bullet journal?
+In a nutshell, it’s this awesome note taking/list making/groundbreaking technique that is completely customizable and flexible to your needs.
+Take a quick minute and watch this video to hear how to start a bullet journal straight from the mouth of the genius creator of the system, Ryder Carroll.
+You can also check out this huge ultimate guide about everything bullet journal!

 Enter the Fox Den Resource Library